Sweet Bass: Enhance your Low End

-Sugar is such a versatile plug-in that you can use it to improve any individual track or bus in your mix.
-With four enhancer bands and the choice of three types of saturation, you have a lot of sonic options at your disposal.
-One of the areas in which it excels is as a bass enhancer.
+Sugar is such a versatile plugin that you can use it to improve any individual track or mix bus.
+With four enhancer bands and the choice of three types of saturation, you have a lot of sonic options at your disposal for your bass enhancement or anything.
+One of the areas in which it excels is as a bass enhancer for upgrade your song.
 Whether you put it on synth bass, bass guitar, kick drum, drum loop or any source whose frequency range is predominantly in the low-frequency range, Sugar is the perfect tool to make it sound more powerful and focused.

 A Kick in Time

-If you’re working with multitrack drums, you can use Sugar individually on specific kit elements, including the kick.
+If you’re working with multitrack drums on your mix bus, you can use Sugar individually on specific kit elements like the low end, including the kick.
 Because of its abilities as a bass enhancer, Sugar can help you beef up the kick’s low end and bring out some of its midrange tones.

 One of Sugar’s many strengths is as a bass enhancer.

 Once you have a basic mix going and have checked your drums’ phase relationships, listen in context of all the tracks.
 What do you notice that’s lacking in the kick?
 Is it the low end?
 Is it the sound of the beater—the sort of “clicky” part of the kick?
 Sugar can help you with either.

 Solo the drums—but not the kick by itself.
 In a drum mix, the overheads pick up a lot of kick and snare, so they’re going to be an essential part of the sound of the close-miked drums (kick, snare and toms).
 Make sure your overheads are on.

 If you’re using two kick mics—in and out—it might be easier to create a subgroup that’s being fed by both kick tracks and insert Sugar on that.
 Once you have an idea of the sound you’re going for, insert Sugar on the kick track.